nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - Words in `<angular_brackets>` are the parameters to be supplied by the user e.g. in `deallocate <student_name>`, `<student_name>` is a parameter which can be used as `deallocate Jet New`.
 - Items in square brackets are optional e.g `<full_name> [-aka <alias>]` can be used as `Jet New -aka JJ` or as `Jet New`.
-- Items separated by <Code>or</Code> indicates a choice between items, but only one item is to be used at any time e.g. `--vacant | --allocated` means either the `--vacant` or the `--allocated` flag (but not both) can be used.
+- Items separated by <Code>or</Code> indicates a choice between items, but only one item is to be used at any time e.g. `--vacant or --allocated` means either the `--vacant` or the `--allocated` flag (but not both) can be used.
 - Items with `…` after them can be used multiple times including zero times, unless otherwise stated e.g. `[/m <mod> /ig <interest_group>]…` can be used as `/m mod /ig ig`, `/m mod1 /ig ig1 /m mod2 /ig ig2` etc.
 </div>